redox-os/website/content/news/nlnet-cap-nsmgr-cwd.md

 relibc is a C standard library, that mainly targets Redox OS, but also supports multiple operating systems.

 For Linux, it simply calls raw syscalls.
 However, for Redox, it provides `redox-rt` (the Redox runtime service).
-`redox-rt` provides a conversion layer from Redox services to POSIX compliant services, and performs some of the functions typically assigned to the kernel in other Unix systems.
-It provides some features such as "Conversion of POSIX standard path to Scheme-rooted Path", and "Management of Redox-internal file descriptors".
+`redox-rt` provides a translation layer from Redox services to POSIX-compliant services (POSIX compatibility layer), and performs some of the functions typically assigned to the kernel in other Unix-like systems.
+It provides some features such as translation of POSIX standard path to a scheme-rooted path, and management of Redox internal file descriptors.
-In Redox OS, threads and processes are managed as fds by `redox-rt`.
+In Redox OS, threads and processes are managed as file descriptors by `redox-rt`.

 ## File Access in Redox OS Before Capabilities